 What does a romance editor look for?

-I think the key to writing great romance is using flawed and imperfect characters, and incorporating an “against all odds” theme into the manuscript.
+I think the key to writing great romance is using flawed and imperfect characters, and incorporating “against all odds” and “us against the world” themes into the manuscript.
 The characters have to connect emotionally with themselves and the reader — sometimes raw, sometimes reluctant, but nevertheless real.
-Writing from the heart evokes powerful gut reactions, tears, and even melancholy, but can also nudge us into laughter.
+Writing from the heart evokes powerful gut reactions, tears, and even melancholy, but can also nudge us into laughter and uplift us into realms of hope and healing.
+For instance, when personal romances go wrong, brokenheartedness raises its ugly head, or the temptation to become jaded and cynical sneaks into our defense mechanisms, a good romance novel can help move us past and beyond.

 Speaking of laughter, one of the funniest series of thriller/romance/comedy novels I’ve ever encountered as a romance editor is the Dead Drive books.
 Amidst the backdrop of a zombie apocalypse, the author crafted an improbable love interest, an accurately plotted cross-country rescue mission, childhood friendships, the undead, and **warning** some racy language that had me laughing out loud.